 \section{Derivation of Eq.\,\eqref{eq:p-sq-total-error}}

-For comparison of proposed protocol we will compare it wht with an equally squeezed vacuum state.
-For this consideration we consider that vacuum state pass into considering optical scheme(top panel) presneted in Fig.\ref{fig:scheme} and equivalent to it(bottom panel).
-In result vacuum state is squeezed, enforced to optical losses and was displaced.
-For comparision we consider the homodyne measurement of momentum for detection of given phase shift.
-In that case we aim to obtain momentum probability representation of resultig state.
+For comparison with the proposed protocol, we will compare it with an equally squeezed vacuum state.
+For this consideration, we consider that the vacuum state passes into considering the optical scheme (top panel) presented in Fig.~\ref{fig:scheme} and equivalent to it (bottom panel).
+Consequently, the vacuum state is squeezed, enforced to optical losses, and then displaced.
+For comparison we consider the homodyne measurement of momentum for the detection of a given phase shift.
+In that case, we aim to obtain the momentum probability representation of the resulting state.

 The Wigner function of the displaced squeezed vacuum state is as follows: